Hydrocortisone Cream

 During your course of treatment with Hydrocortisone cream, you should remain vigilant of any side effects associated with your medication.

-Side effects from hydrocortisone cream are usually mild and go away once you finish using it.
+Side effects from hydrocortisone cream are usually mild and typically subside once you have finished using it.
 Using hydrocortisone cream for the shortest time possible (usually less than 4 weeks) can reduce your risk of experiencing side effects.

 Side effects of hydrocortisone cream may include: